PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 The semantic instruction accepts a surface patch of any parameters and preserves its code specification.
 A transversal-H implementation can refine support to square rotated patches, while a different implementation may accept a broader set.
-Those restrictions belong to `implementation.supports`, not to the graph.
+Those restrictions belong to `implementation.assess_support`, not to the graph.

 Syndrome extraction can have the same block boundary while making its intended